 The Trustee shall be discharged from his duties on the Effective Date.
-Such discharge shall not affect or impair the Trustee's right to seek a final ruling on any request for compensation made in the Chapter 11 Cases.
+Such discharge shall not affect or impair the Trustee's right to seek a final ruling on any request for a Trustee Fee.

 8. Restructuring and Other Corporate Actions and Transactions